-Remote tracking keys, piano, digital and analog synth layers, ambient pads and strings, organic textures, percussive layers, electric and synth bass, drum programming and other sound design with excellent mixing.
+Remote tracking keys, piano, digital and analog synth layers, ambient pads and strings, organic textures, percussive layers, electric and synth bass, drum programming and other sound design!
+All-round musician and detailed, skilled mix engineer.

 Interview with Sammie Lee